Yang1134/Python_software_for_learning_python/README.md

 git clone https://github.com/iliyxna/code-venture1056.git
 ```
 ## Getting Started
-To launch CodeVenture, open the cloned file in your PyCharm, go to the main.py file and run the code.
+To launch CodeVenture, open the cloned file in your PyCharm, go to the CreateFirstAdministrator.py and run it, then go to main.py file and run the code.
 Follow the on-screen instructions to create a new learner account and begin your adventure in the world of coding!

 ## Features: